 Invest Early

 Start saving and investing early.
 The earlier the better.
-The longer you wait, the more difficult it is to achieve financial independency and have a comfortable retirement.
+The longer you wait to become an investor, the more difficult it is to achieve financial independency and have a comfortable retirement.
 Sure, for many readers, retirement is a long way off, but thinking and planning for it now will help ensure you’re not greeting people at the Wal-Mart entrance when you’re seventy-five.

 Investing works over time due to the miracle of compound interest.
 It makes your savings and investment grow almost exponentially.
 In his book Become A Recognized Authority In Your Field In Sixty Days Or Less, Bob Bly writes: “If you were to open an IRA at age 50, and contribute $2,000 a year earning eight percent compounded monthly, at age sixty-five your IRA would be worth $54,300.